WinterPhoenix-602/ValleyOfTheStars/README.md

-# CIS131Final-Project
+# Valley of the Elements

 This project is a fairly barebones text-based rpg, played by inputting numbers corresponding to options presented in various menus.

-The most recent stable version of this game can be accessed in TextBasedRPG.zip, and can be played after unzipping the folder by clicking on TextBasedRPG.exe.
+The most recent stable version of this game can be accessed in TextBasedRPG.zip, and can be played after unzipping the folder by clicking on Valley_of_the_Elements_V0.8.exe.
 It should be near the bottom after you scroll down.

 If you would rather look at the python files, the are still available for those who know how.